 Cultural Fact: These bold stripes are seen most often in preppy, east coast style.

-Where to Use: Use this pattern in wallpaper, rugs, Roman shades, and curtains for a bold color-blocked look.
+Where to Use: Use this pattern in wallpapers, rugs, Roman shades, exterior overhangs, and curtains for a bold color-blocked look.

 Cultural Fact: The signature “hazy” look of ikat fabrics comes from the dye bleeding up the threads as it is colored.

-Where to Use: Ikat is everywhere in the fashion world, it looks beautiful on windows, bedding, or even as a wall hanging.
+Where to Use: Ikat is everywhere in the fashion world.
+It looks beautiful on windows, beddings, or even as a wall hanging.

-The pattern is woven in so that reverse appears on the opposite side.
+The pattern is woven in so that the reverse appears on the opposite side.

 From: France (Lyon)

-Where to Use: Jacquard is a classic piece of upholstery fabric and gives furniture a formal look.
+Where to Use: Jacquard is a classic piece of upholstery fabric.
+It gives the furniture a formal look.
 Give it a try for draperies and tablecloths as well.

 It gives you a better idea of what types of fabric you'll have to work with and what's probably best for the sewing project you're taking on.
 Anyhow, I hope this guide helped you heaps!

-Do you have a favorite type of fabric that you’re always fond to work with?
+Do you have a favorite type of fabric that you're always fond of working with?
 Feel free to share it with us in the comments section below!

 - SEWING 101: Beginner’s Guide To Basic Sewing Stitches